rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Conjugations comprise twelve morphological markers for the indication of the grammatical categories of predicate person (three), number (two) and tense (two).
-Here the ZERO-marker is used to cross-reference indicative present 3SG, which is simultaneously the same marking used with non-predicative-position elements, by the same token the %T plural marker of the 3PL might syntactically cross-reference either the indicative present 3PL in predicate position or certain non-topic arguments of the finite verb.
+Here the ZERO-marker is used to cross-reference indicative present 3SG, which is simultaneously the same marking used with non-predicative-position elements, by the same token the -T plural marker of the 3PL might syntactically cross-reference either the indicative present 3PL in predicate position or certain non-topic arguments of the finite verb.
 Enclitic marking comprises a simple dichotomy, in which either the enclitic is present